A representation of range decreasing group homomorphisms: Abstract

 \section{Abstract}

-The method of range decreasing group homomorphisms can be applied to study various maps between mapping spaces, including holomorphic maps, group homomorphisms, linear maps, semigroup homomorphisms, Lie algebra homomorphisms and algebra homomorphisms \cite{z23, z25}.
-Previous studies on range decreasing group homomorphisms have primarily focused on specific subsets of mapping groups.
-In this paper, we provide a characterization of a general range decreasing group homomorphism applicable to the entire mapping group.
-As applications, we compute a particular class of homomorphisms between mapping groups and identify all range decreasing group homomorphisms defined on specific mapping groups.
+The method of range decreasing group homomorphisms was first introduced in \cite{z23} and later generalized in \cite{z25}.
+This approach has proved effective for analyzing a broad class of weighted composition operators between mapping spaces, including holomorphic maps, group homomorphisms, linear maps, semigroup homomorphisms, Lie algebra homomorphisms and algebra homomorphisms.
+Previous work on range decreasing group homomorphisms has focused mainly on specific subsets of mapping groups.
+In this paper, we characterize range decreasing group homomorphisms on the entire mapping group.
+As applications, we identify all such group homomorphisms on certain mapping groups and classify a particular type of homomorphisms between mapping groups.

 {\centerline{N. Zhang, L. Liu}}{\centerline{A representation of range decreasing group homomorphisms}}